Collective Worship is an affirmation and celebration of each school's distinctive Christian vision and ethos.

 Autumn 2020 update

 Collective Worship remains as integral as ever during this difficult COVID time.
-Below is a document to support you with ways/ideas to deliver collective worship.
-Please keep returning to this site as more ideas will be added.
+Below is a document and list of ideas to support you delivering collective worship.
+Please keep checking the list as more ideas will be added.

 What is Collective Worship?